Recently Completed: Alleghany County – Route 696 (Selma-Low Moor Road) Karnes Creek Bridge

 The purpose of this project is to replace the existing Karnes Creek bridges on Route 696 (Selma-Low Moor Road) and Route 1308 (Garland Road) with a single structure on Route 696.

-This proposed project is located approximately 0.05-mile west of Route 616 in Alleghany County, approximately 0.3-mile southeast of Interstate 64 (Exit 21).
+This project is located approximately 0.05-mile west of Route 616 in Alleghany County, approximately 0.3-mile southeast of Interstate 64 (Exit 21).

 The Virginia Department of Transportation (VDOT) Cultural Resource Division has worked with the Virginia Department of Historic Resources to ensure the project will have no adverse affect on the potential Low Moor Historic District in the area.

 The Route 696 bridge, built around 1900, is a concrete structure 65 feet long and 26 feet wide.
 The roadway approaches are about 19 feet wide.
 The two-lane bridge is posted for loads no greater than 15 tons.
 Its condition qualifies the structure as a candidate for federal funds for replacement.

 The Route 1308 bridge was constructed in 1970 with steel beams and timber decking.
 The two-lane bridge is about 61 feet long and 19 feet 8 inches wide.
 The roadway on either side of the bridge is about 14 feet wide, with significant hills and curves.